 - 33 percent of marketers believe email personalization to be one of the most crucial elements to the future of marketing.

-By sending personalized email marketing campaigns, you are effectively breaking through the noise in the inbox and connecting directly with your reader, whether he or she is just getting to know your brand or is a loyal, repeat customer.
+By sending personalized email marketing campaigns, you are effectively breaking through the noise in the inbox and connecting directly with your reader, whether he or she is just getting to know your brand or is a loyal customer.

 What is personalized email marketing?

-As opposed to sending out a blanket email campaign to everyone on your contact list.
+As opposed to sending out a blank email campaign to everyone on your contact list.
 Personalized email marketing consists of a targeted, subject-specific message sent to a relevant segment of your list.

 The challenge, of course, being that you need to have your contact list segmented by the products or services they prefer.